Omolabake-Kesh/LITA-Class-Documentation/README.md

 - Percentage Round total sales

-## Deduction from the Sales Data Set:
+## Deduction from the Excel Sales Data Set:

 The sales Data is very interesting to work on is quick voluminous in number fiiled with repeated entries.
 There are many factors that can cause repeated values such as file corruption, mental,emotion,pschological health state of the collector and lack of invigilation among others. after,proviing answers to the questions given.
 I decided to give my interesting report by calculating the percentage total sales and percentage round total sales.
 I had to study the trend or you may say partern of sales in the peroid or season(Month), it varies in sales.
 However,a particular period or season(Month) was out standing increasingly the month called Febuary(The season of love 💌 as is commonly called),now this mean that Families members, friends, huusbands and wivies, boyfriends and girlfriends do competitions in exchange of gifts? 😄